rationalagents/gemstateio-groups/CONTRIBUTING.md

 Groups listed in [groups.json](groups.json) should:

 - Focus on creating things using technology in Idaho
-- Have Idaho basis (based in Idaho or on the border.)
+- Have Idaho basis (the educators/presenters/mentors are based in Idaho, or in a border town or metro, namely Spokane.)
 Livestream/video-conference/Slack/IRC meetings with Idaho basis are good too!
-- Should use meetup.com, EventBrite, or iCal/ics URL, for event scheduling so https://gemstate.io can work its magic.
-Facebook groups, whether public or private, are no longer supported, since the API's been closed but to Facebook partners for years now.
+- Should use HTTPS [iCal](https://en.wikipedia.org/wiki/ICalendar) URL, meetup.com, EventBrite, or Sched for event scheduling so [gemstate.io](gemstate.io) can work its magic.
+Facebook groups, whether public or private, are no longer supported, since the events API's been closed but to Facebook partners for years now.
-- Should have a URL explaining what the group's about (a meetup.com or Facebook URL often suffices for this)
+- Should have a URL explaining what the group's about (a meetup.com or Facebook URL suffices for this if there's nothing else)
 - Should have a Code of Conduct so people understand what the group considers acceptable inclusive behavior.
 This should be easily discoverable at the URL.